Tag: statistics

 As far as I can tell from what I saw/read/heard about coming out of SSAC these are the important stories:

 • Every sport was covered.
-Of course there were panels for baseball, basketball, soccer, hockey and football, but there were also panels discussing tennis equipment, like the new babolat pure strike Tennis Racquet as well as a tennis training aid.
+Of course there were panels for baseball, basketball, and football, but there were panels for soccer, golf, tennis, advertising, and even hockey.

 • Bill James is a god among nerds.
 He was a special guest on panels, podcasts, and ESPN interviews.
 I think everyone is trying to make up for the Baseball Abstracts days.